taoito/dynamic-event-scheduler/README.md

 member of the household has a copy of this app on their smartphone, the apps can be aware of this and only remind one person at a time.
 Chores such as buying kitty litter will be marked as done from all schedules for the household instead of just one.

 ###App UI
-The app’s main screen makes use of the Pivot Control:
+The appâ€™s main screen makes use of the Pivot Control:
   * The Pivot Control contains two individual PivotItem controls, each contains a listbox.
-Data is populated to the ‘All Tasks’ listbox from the Cloud Databases (see more information on the Cloud Section below).
+Data is populated to the â€˜All Tasksâ€™ listbox from the Cloud Databases (see more information on the Cloud Section below).
     * The first PivotItem is the Notifications, which updates notifications to remind users of events based on time and/or location.
     * The second PivotItem is All Tasks, which lists all the upcoming to-do items for the users, with information such as preview icon, task name, location, deadline date and time.
   * On the bottom of the screen, the App implements the Application Bar class for easy access and controls of the App.
 There are two quick Button Icons: Add and Refresh.
 (More details below).
-Pressing the ‘...’ on the right of the Application Bar will bring up a more detailed Menu, where there are 3 Options:
+Pressing the â€˜...â€™ on the right of the Application Bar will bring up a more detailed Menu, where there are 3 Options:
     * Clear All Notifications: simply remove all current notifications on the list
-    * Set My Location: set the user’s GPS/Location options
+    * Set My Location: set the userâ€™s GPS/Location options
-    * Set My Profile: set the user’s ID
+    * Set My Profile: set the userâ€™s ID
   * The default GPS option is on, for the Demo purpose, we can set it to off and choose a preset location such as On Campus, Washington Ave St Paul or Airport to test Location-based notifications (without having to physically move to these places to test)
   * My Profile set a User ID for the app, to differentiate users on the Cloud Database, the ideal choice is to use the unique Device ID. (using GetDeviceUniqueID()).
-Since this is not possible on the Windows Phone Emulator, the current option is to manually set the user’s ID.
+Since this is not possible on the Windows Phone Emulator, the current option is to manually set the userâ€™s ID.
 The default value is 100, to test multi-users functionality, set a different ID for each user.
   * The Task Lists refreshes itself automatically, but the user can manually refresh with the Refresh icon on the application bar to instantly check the most up-to-date list.
 Users can add new task to the Task List by tapping on the Add icon on the application bar at the bottom of the screen.
   * The Add icon button takes users to another screen, where they can add a new task with all the necessary information.
 The date and time can be selected using two components: <toolkit: DatePicker> and <toolkit: TimePicker>
   * On the main Tasks screen, users can also select a task, tap and hold the item on the list, a menu will be displayed using the ContextMenu from the same toolkit: